Happy Young Women, Grumpy Old Men? Emotion-Driven Demographic Biases in Synthetic Face Generation: Acknowledgments

-Although sad and unhappy are often used interchangeably in everyday language, it remains unclear whether generative models interpret these prompts as conveying the same affective meaning.
-To assess whether sad and unhappy are treated equivalently by the models, we first quantify the distributional shifts induced by the two prompts along individual demographic attributes by comparing their marginal distributions over age, gender, and race.
-We then extend this analysis to the joint attribute space and identify the demographic intersections that exhibit the largest probability shifts between the two prompts.
+Although ``sad'' and ``unhappy'' are used interchangeably in everyday language, it is not obvious that generative models treat them as equivalent affective prompts.
+This section tests whether the two words induce the same demographic output distributions.
+We compare the marginal distributions over gender, race, and age produced by each of the eight models under the two prompts, and extend the analysis to the joint demographic space to identify intersectional combinations that exhibit the largest probability shifts between them.